jishyk/Object-Relational-Mapping/README.md

 # Usage

-To start the application, run:
+To start the application run:

 ```bash
 npm start